-\paragraph{DMFT and momentum-dependent spectral functions.} The DMFT spectral function, $A(\omega)=-1/\pi \Im[G_{\rm imp}( \omega)]$, is computed by analytically continuing the DMFT impurity Green's function on Matsubara frequency axis with the Pad\'e approximation~\cite{Schott2016}.
-Similarly, the momentum-dependent spectral function, $A( \bolds{k}, \omega)=-1/\pi \Im[G({\bolds k}, \omega)]$, in FLEX is evaluated from the momentum-dependent Green's function with an analytical continuation.
+\textbf{DMFT and momentum-dependent spectral functions:} The DMFT spectral function, $A(\omega)=-1/\pi \Im[G_{\rm imp}( \omega)]$, is computed by analytically continuing the DMFT impurity Green's function on Matsubara frequency axis with the Pad\'e approximation~\cite{Schott2016}.
+Similarly, the momentum-dependent FLEX spectral function, $A( \bolds{k}, \omega)=-1/\pi \Im[G({\bolds k}, \omega)]$, is evaluated from the momentum-dependent Green's function with an analytical continuation.